lzjqsdd/scikit-learn-doc-cn/doc/developers/advanced_installation.rst

 =============

 see section :ref:`git_repo` on how to get the development version. then follow the previous instructions to build from source depending on your platform.
-You will also require Cython >=0.23 in order to build the development version.

 .. _testing: